The Bankrate promise

 Why you’ll like it: The Blue Cash Preferred® Card offers one of the best rewards rates on groceries among all rewards credit cards on the market today.
 In addition to earning 6 percent back on up to $6,000 spent at U.S. supermarkets each year (then 1 percent), you’ll also earn the same rate on select U.S. streaming subscriptions like Hulu and Netflix, as well as 3 percent back at U.S. gas stations and transit and the standard rate of 1 percent back on everything else you buy.

-You can also save money on interest since this card comes with 0 percent intro APR on purchases for 12 months, followed by a variable APR of 15.49 percent to 25.49 percent.
+You can also save money on interest since this card comes with a 0 percent intro APR on purchases and balance transfers for 12 months, followed by a variable APR of 17.74 percent to 28.74 percent.

 Ink Business Cash Credit Card